Physics calculators

 What is the difference between power dB and voltage dB?

-Power dB uses the formula 10 × log₁₀(ratio).
-Voltage dB uses 20 × log₁₀(ratio).
-The difference exists because power is proportional to the square of voltage.
-So the same ratio gives you a dB value that is twice as large when using the voltage formula.
-For example, a ratio of 2 equals about 3 dB for power but about 6 dB for voltage.
+Power dB uses the formula dB = 10 × log₁₀(ratio).
+Voltage dB uses dB = 20 × log₁₀(ratio).
+The factor of 20 exists because power is proportional to the square of voltage.
+So when you square a voltage ratio and take the log, you get twice the value.
+Use power dB for watts, intensity, or energy.
+Use voltage dB for volts, sound pressure, or amplitude.

 Why does doubling power only add 3 dB?